processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :   Define the type of storage where the module will create the tables and store user information.
 The default is the storage defined by the global option `default_db`, or `mnesia` if omitted.
 If `odbc` or `riak` value is defined, make sure you have defined the database, see [database]().

+### mod_mam

+This module implements Message Archive Management as described in [`XEP-0313`].
+Versions 0.2 and 0.3 are supported at the moment.
+Compatible XMPP clients can use it to store their chat history on the server.

+Options:

+`iqdisc: Discipline`

+:   This specifies the processing discipline for Message Archive Management IQ queries (see section [modiqdiscoption]).

+`db_type: mnesia|odbc`

+:   Define the type of storage where the module will create the tables and store user information.
+The default is the storage defined by the global option `default_db`, or `mnesia` if omitted.
+If `odbc` value is defined, make sure you have defined the database, see [database]().

+`default: always|never|roster`

+:   The option defines default policy for chat history.
+When `always` is set every chat message is stored.
+With `roster` only chat history with contacts from user's roster is stored. `never` fully disables chat history.
+Note that a client can change its policy via protocol commands.
+The default is `never`.

+`cache_size: Integer`

+:   There is a cache which is used to improve performance for retrieving user's policy.
+This option will allow you to set the size of this cache.
+The default is 1000 items.

+`cache_lifetime: Seconds`

+:   Lifetime of the cached items in the cache described in the option `cache_size`.
+The default is 3600 seconds, i.e. one hour.

 ### mod_muc

 This module provides a Multi-User Chat